Configuring Sentry Authorization for Solr

 Considerations for storing the policy file(s) include:

-- Replication count - Because the file is read for each query, you should increase this; 10 is a reasonable value.
+- Replication count - Because Sentry reads the file for each query, you should increase this.
+10 is a reasonable value.

 - Updating the file - Updates to the file are only reflected when the Solr process is restarted.